 Research indicates that often the root problem to such conditions are connected to gut imbalances and a lack of beneficial gut bacteria early in life.
 Therefore, if a baby’s gut develops as it should, then this will help prevent allergies, eczema, inflammatory conditions, autism, and many other problems.

-However, the good news is that parents can do much to significantly lower an infants risk of developing allergic eczema and other health problems.
+However, the good news is that parents can do much to significantly lower an infants risk of developing such health problems.

 Probiotics for babies have life-long benefits

-Studies reveal that probiotic bacteria are involved in the activity of hundreds of genes.
-Some genes are directly involved in combating diseases.
-But for this to work properly, it requires sufficient amounts of beneficial gut bacteria.
-Without it, babies (and mothers) are much more vulnerable.
+Studies reveal that probiotic bacteria are involved in the activity of hundreds of genes, and some genes are involved in combating diseases.
+But for this to work properly, it requires sufficient amounts of good gut bacteria.
+The mother’s bacteria play an important role.
+How?

 Baby’s first probiotic dose in life

 During childbirth, the baby receives gut flora from the birth canal of the mother.
-Thus the mother’s many beneficial microorganisms end up inhabiting the baby’s body and intestines.
+Thus the mother’s beneficial microorganisms end up inhabiting the baby’s body and intestines.
 If the mother’s gut flora is healthy, the baby will inherit a healthy gut flora too.
+But what if the mother does a C-section?

 “There may be long-term risks of Caesarean we’ve not considered before,” says Sibylle Koletzko, of the Ludwig Maximilian University, Munich, Germany.
 “I would discourage [them] for all non-medical reasons.”
 Researchers say that such births may be a factor in the rise in cases of asthma and allergies.
 A study of 865 babies who were all exclusively breastfed for the first four months showed that those delivered by Caesarean section had more digestive problems and were more likely to develop food intolerances.
 According to New Scientist, “the explanation might be that babies born by Caesarean do not get a chance to swallow beneficial bacteria during birth; colonization of the gut plays a key role in the development of the immune system.”

 Babies born via C-section are not exposed to vital bacteria

 If a baby’s mother lacks probiotic bacteria in her digestive system, or if her gut is damaged, then the baby might not receive a complete gut flora.